Understanding image motion with group representations: Approach

-We include six recomposed subsequences for each training sequence included in a minibatch: two forward, two backward, and two identity subsequences, as shown in Figure \ref{fig:Subsequences} (a).
-Subsequences are sampled such that all three sequence types share a portion of their frames.
-If the sampling were done using only strictly overlapping sets of images, it is possible that the network could learn to distinguish sequences simply by comparing the last images.
-To prevent this, we use several image recomposing schemes (shown in Figure \ref{fig:Subsequences} (b)).
-Because the network is exposed to sequences with the same start and end frames but different motion, this sampling procedure encourages the network to rely on features in the motion domain, rather than purely on image-level differences.
+We include six recomposed subsequences for each training sequence: two forward, two backward, and two identity subsequences, as shown in Figure \ref{fig:arch_recompose} (b).
+Subsequences are sampled such that all three sequence types share some of their frames.
+To discourage the network from paying attention to only the beginning or end of a sequence, we use several image recomposing schemes.
+Forward and backward sequences are sampled to either have the same or different starting frames, and they are drawn from either the same subsequence or from temporally adjacent subsequences.
+Because the network is exposed to sequences with the same start and end frames but different motion, this sampling procedure encourages the network to rely on features in the motion domain, rather than on static differences.
+During training, we use sequences of varying length to encourage generalization to motions of different temporal scale.

-We note also that learning the function $\Phi$ using pairs of images as input decreases the data efficiency relative to single-image input, as all images interior to a sequence are processed twice.
-We also explored learning a representation $\Phi$ taking single images as input.
-This formulation relies on a different view of the relationship between the structure/motion inferred by the representation and the CNN/RNN architectural division.
-Because the CNN in this configuration only has access to single images, it cannot extract local image motion directly.
-We found that the representation learned from image pairs outperformed the one learned from single images in all domains we tested (see Table \ref{tab:validation_errors}).
+We also explored learning a representation $\Phi$ taking single images (and not image pairs) as CNN input.
+Because the CNN in this configuration only has access to single images, it cannot extract image motion directly.
+In all domains we tested, the representation learned from image pairs outperformed the one learned from single images (Table \ref{tab:validation_errors}).